Finnish utopian colonies

 Colonia Villa Alborada in Paraguay, which dated from 1920.

 The cooperative ideals of the labour movement led to the

-establishment of two cooperative farms in the United States:
+establishment of three cooperative farms in the United States:

 1921.
 These ventures can be considered kindred spirits of

 the Ponnistus colony in Cuba.